Hazeofdream/enemymarkers/README.md

 This mod displays markers on the screen for each player present in the raid.

+## Disclaimer

+This is a fork of [enemymarkers](https://gitlab.com/flir063-spt/enemymarkers) made for the sole purpose of scavenger runs
+Changes:
+Always active as a scav
+Never marks PMCs

 ## Licensing

 This program is licensed under the MIT License